-Pupils can be taught to solve problems by different methods, tools, or by drawing insight from their past experiences.
+Pupils can be taught to solve problems by different methods, and tools, or by drawing insight from their past experiences.
 For example, teachers can teach them the use of dictionaries, as well as the skills of seeking and handling information obtained from the school and public libraries.
 These are ways to develop students’ flexibility, creativity, and independent thinking.

 |Serial No.||Book Name||Author Name|

 |1.||A Complete Resource for CTET (Language I): English and Pedagogy||Geeta Sahni (Author), Pearson Publication|